mars0i/masonclj/doc/general/ABMsInClojure.md

 **Issue 2:** The natural thing to do is to define your agents using `defrecord`.
 This can work quite well.
-It means that when you you are doing functional and not imperative updating to agents' internal states, but you can just update the arrays that MASON expects agents to live in, and it will dutifully display the agents in the GUI, ignoring the fact that you removed an old agent
+It means that when you are doing functional and not imperative updating to agents' internal states, but you can just update the arrays that MASON expects agents to live in, and it will dutifully display the agents in the GUI, ignoring the fact that you removed an old agent